Pope Leo XIV: Views

 Prevost chose the papal name Leo in honor of Pope Leo XIII's social teachings.

-Prevost's regnal name was chosen in honor of Pope Leo XIII (r.
-1878–1903), whose encyclical Rerum novarum established modern Catholic social teaching and promoted labor rights.
-According to the Holy See Press Office director Matteo Bruni, this choice is "clearly a reference to the lives of men and women, to their work – even in an age marked by artificial intelligence."
+Prevost's regnal name was chosen following Pope Leo XIII, whose encyclical Rerum novarum established modern Catholic social teaching and promoted labor rights.
+According to the Holy See Press Office director Matteo Bruni, this choice is "clearly a reference to the lives of men and women, to their work – even in an age marked by artificial intelligence".
+Leo XIV confirmed the association with Leo XIII in an address to the World Meeting of Popular Movements in October 2025.

-According to Cardinal Fernando Chomalí of Chile, Leo told him that the choice of papal name is based on his concern about the world's cultural shifts, a type of Copernican Revolution involving artificial intelligence and robotics.
-Chomalí said: "He was inspired by Leo XIII, who amid the Industrial Revolution wrote Rerum novarum launching an important dialogue between the church and the modern world."
-Leo himself explained that "the church offers to everyone the treasury of her social teaching in response to another industrial revolution and to developments in the field of artificial intelligence that pose new challenges for the defense of human dignity, justice, and labor."
+Cardinal Fernando Chomalí of Chile said that Leo told him that the choice of papal name is based on his concern about the world's cultural shifts, a type of Copernican Revolution involving artificial intelligence and robotics.
+Chomalí said: "He was inspired by Leo XIII, who amid the Industrial Revolution wrote Rerum novarum, launching an important dialogue between the church and the modern world."
+Leo XIV himself explained that "the church offers to everyone the treasury of her social teaching in response to another industrial revolution and to developments in the field of artificial intelligence that pose new challenges for the defense of human dignity, justice, and labor."

-In a May 2023 interview, Prevost stressed the need for prudence and responsibility on using social media to preclude "fueling divisions and controversy" and doing "damage to the communion of the Church."
-This view is in line with his tendency to speak "with caution and great deliberation", as Christopher White, the Vatican correspondent of the National Catholic Reporter, described him.

-The National Catholic Reporter stated that Leo XIV is committed to ecumenism with other Christian denominations.
-At his inauguration, he referenced "sister Christian Churches" and prayed for "a united church, a sign of unity and communion, which becomes a leaven for a reconciled world."
-Leo XIV's first international trip as pontiff will be to Turkey at the end of November, to celebrate the 1,700th anniversary of the First Council of Nicaea with other Christians.
+The National Catholic Reporter stated that Leo XIV was committed to ecumenism with other Christian denominations.
+At his inauguration, he referenced "sister Christian churches" and prayed for "a united church, a sign of unity and communion, which becomes a leaven for a reconciled world".

-Pope Leo has said religious freedom is "not optional but essential".
+Leo has said religious freedom is "not optional but essential".
 During an audience with pontifical charity Aid to the Church in Need, before the launch of its Religious Freedom in the World Report in October 2025, Leo said that the right to religious freedom is "a cornerstone of any just society, for it safeguards the moral space in which conscience may be formed and exercised", adding that "religious freedom, therefore, is not merely a legal right or a privilege granted to us by governments; it is a foundational condition that makes authentic reconciliation possible."

+During a weekly General Audience, Leo warned against fundamentalist readings of scripture, saying that to "renounce the study of the human words that God used risks leading to fundamentalist or spiritualist readings of Scripture, which betray its meaning."